 4.4.4.
 Install ATTUNITY Replicate software

-Once ATTUNITY CloudBeam for Redshift EC2 instance is launched for the first time, you will get an e-mail from the CloudBeam-AWS Marketplace.
+Once ATTUNITY CloudBeam for Redshift EC2 instance is launched for the first time, you will get an e-mail from the ATTUNITY CloudBeam-AWS Marketplace.

 Mail will be sent to the e-mail ID used for the registration of the AWS Account (Root Account).

-If you are working with an individual account with limited privileges, don't expect that the mail will be coming to your mailbox.
+If you are working with an individual account with limited privileges, don't assume that the email will arrive in your mailbox.

 After receiving the e-mail, check the content for the link to download the ATTUNITY Replicate software.